Snoswell-Design/SpinVisualizer_web/docs/_posts/2023-02-01-bra-ket-notation.markdown

     - Each matched pair of `<` and `>` *could* be at a different speed compared to the others.
     - Each `s` *could* be at a different angle.

 # Bra

 As spin is based on rotations we use left and right pointy brackets to denote some dynamic rotation in time and its opposite (inverse).
 For example, `<` left rotation, `>` right rotation.

-`These windows are interactive.
-Left click and drag to rotate view, scroll to zoom.`
+> These windows are interactive.
+Left click and drag to rotate view, scroll to zoom.

-`If nothing is visible, switch browsers.
-Chrome is known to work.`
+> If nothing is visible, switch browsers.
+Chrome, Edge and Brave are known to work.

 <canvas id="cbra1" touch-action="none" style="width:50%;float:left;"></canvas>
 <canvas id="cbra2" touch-action="none" style="width:50%;float:left;"></canvas>